 On arrival to Formigal Miguel Indurain spoke to the local newspaper that had gathered to ask him about his famous day on the Tourmalet in 1991.
 Translated into English it went something like this:

 “My idea was not to attack in the mountains.
 When I launched my downhill attack on the Tourmalet I simply wanted to see what happened.
 At the outset I was not prepared.
 My intention had been to try and maintain my presence during the mountain stages and to arrive to the last time trial with an opportunity”.
-You already know the rest of this story.

 The Sierra peloton continued to chatter away excitedly in the presence of an international sporting hero!